Cosmic distance ladder: Standard siren

 By observing the waveform, the chirp mass can be computed and thence the power (rate of energy emission) of the gravitational waves.
 Thus, such a gravitational wave source is a standard siren of known loudness.

 Just as with standard candles, given the emitted and received amplitudes, the inverse-square law determines the distance to the source.
 There are some differences with standard candles, however.
 Gravitational waves are not emitted isotropically, but measuring the polarisation of the wave provides enough information to determine the angle of emission.
 Gravitational wave detectors also have anisotropic antenna patterns, so the position of the source on the sky relative to the detectors is needed to determine the angle of reception.

 Generally, if a wave is detected by a network of three detectors at different locations, the network will measure enough information to make these corrections and obtain the distance.
 Also unlike standard candles, gravitational waves need no calibration against other distance measures.
 The measurement of distance does of course require the calibration of the gravitational wave detectors, but then the distance is fundamentally given as a multiple of the wavelength of the laser light being used in the gravitational wave interferometer.

 There are other considerations that limit the accuracy of this distance, besides detector calibration.
 Fortunately, gravitational waves are not subject to extinction due to an intervening absorbing medium.
 But they are subject to gravitational lensing, in the same way as light.
-If a signal is strongly lensed, then it might be received as multiple events, separated in time (the analogue of multiple images of a quasar, for example).
+If a signal is strongly lensed, then it might be received as multiple events, separated in time, the analogue of multiple images of a quasar, for example.
 Less easy to discern and control for is the effect of weak lensing, where the signal's path through space is affected by many small magnification and demagnification events.
 This will be important for signals originating at cosmological redshifts greater than 1.
-Finally, it is difficult for detector networks to measure the polarization of a signal accurately if the binary system is observed nearly face-on; such signals suffer significantly larger errors in the distance measurement.
+It is difficult for detector networks to measure the polarization of a signal accurately if the binary system is observed nearly face-on.
+Such signals suffer significantly larger errors in the distance measurement.
 Unfortunately, binaries radiate most strongly perpendicular to the orbital plane, so face-on signals are intrinsically stronger and the most commonly observed.

 If the binary consists of a pair of neutron stars, their merger will be accompanied by a kilonova/hypernova explosion that may allow the position to be accurately identified by electromagnetic telescopes.
 In such cases, the redshift of the host galaxy allows a determination of the Hubble constant $H_0$.
 This was the case for GW170817, which was used to make the first such measurement.
 Even if no electromagnetic counterpart can be identified for an ensemble of signals, it is possible to use a statistical method to infer the value of $H_0$.